smanotasa/NLP_Final/README.md

 ## Next Steps

-In summary we presented a total of 7 models (2 Baselines, 2 RNNs, 3 BERTs). (commentary about baseline here).
+In summary we presented a total of 7 models (2 Baselines, 2 RNNs, 3 BERTs).
 Future steps to address the issues presented in the models (for robustness's sake) described above could include:

 1. Identifying and minimizing gender bias in the dataset by assuring equal representation of male and female characters in reviews.
 2. Using additional regularization approaches to combat overfitting, such as L1 or L2 regularization, or modifying the dropout rate.